Gujarat-National-TV/gntv_frontend/README.md

 # gntv_frontend
-This is the Gujarat National TV News portal back-end project.
+This is the Gujarat National TV News portal front-end project.